CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Test web applications with screen readers', names specific tools (VoiceOver, NVDA, JAWS), and describes purposes like 'validating screen reader compatibility, debugging accessibility issues, ensuring assistive technology support'.
+Lists multiple specific concrete actions: 'Test web applications with screen readers', names specific tools (VoiceOver, NVDA, JAWS), and mentions validating compatibility, debugging accessibility issues, and ensuring assistive technology support.

 3 / 3